AstralKS/MCP-CF/README.md

 4. **📤 Push to the branch** (`git push origin feature/amazing-feature`)
 5. **🎉 Open a Pull Request**

-### Development Guidelines

-- Follow existing code style
-- Add tests for new features
-- Update documentation as needed
-- Keep commits atomic and well-described

----

 ## 📝 License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.